-If they do not take Honors Physical Science, Honors GSE Algebra I or Honors 9th Literature in 8th grade, what Math, Science, or English course will they take in 8th grade?
+If they do not take Honors GSE Algebra I or Honors 9th Literature in 8th grade, what Math or English course will they take in 8th grade?

 Students not taking Honors GSE Algebra I will take 8th grade Math.

-Students not taking Honors Physical Science will take 8th grade Science Students not taking Honors 9th Literature will take 8th Language Arts.
+Students not taking Honors 9th Literature will take 8th Language Arts.